komlog-io/komlogd/docs/en/api.rst

 Here, we explain the last example in detail:

-* First, we apply to our *summary* function the decorator *@impulsemethod* with these parameters:
+* First, we apply to our *summary* function the decorator *@transfermethod* with these parameters:
     * **uris=['cpu.system','cpu.user']**.
 We set the metrics the method is subscribed to.
     * **data_reqs=DataRequirements(past_delta=pd.Timedelta('1h'))**.
 Here we indicate the method needs a data interval of 1h for each metric.
 * *summary* function receives some parameters (These parameters are **optional**.
 We have to declare them only if we need them.):
     * **ts**: pd.Timestamp object.
-The timestamp of the sample that fired the impulse method execution.
+The timestamp of the sample that fired the transfer method execution.
     * **updated**: list of metrics updated.
     * **data**: A dictionary whose keys are the subscribed metrics.
 Each value of the data dictionary is a pandas.Series object with the values of the metric.
     * **others**: list with metrics subscribed but not updated in this execution. updated + others will be all subscribed metrics.